spryker/spryker-shop-core/Bundles/CatalogPage/src/SprykerShop/Yves/CatalogPage/Theme/default/components/molecules/active-filter-multi-select/README.md

 # active-filter-multi-select (molecule)

-Displays a list of all the filters selected from one category as links.
+Displays a list of all the filters selected from one category as a links.

 ## Code sample